containers/podman-desktop/website/docs/troubleshooting.md

 #### Explanation

-Podman machine is running as a x86_64 process and it could be due to a dual install of homebrew: one for x86_64 and one for arm64.
+Podman machine is running as a `x86_64` process and it could be due to a dual install of homebrew: one for `x86_64` and one for arm64.

 #### Solution

 You can
-1. Uninstall Podman machine on your x86_64 brew install (e.g. from a terminal running under rosetta) `brew uninstall podman-machine`
+1. Uninstall Podman machine on your `x86_64` brew install (for example from a terminal running under rosetta) `brew uninstall podman-machine`
-2. or uninstall brew x86_64 as most brew receipe have now arm64 support: follow [these instructions](https://github.com/homebrew/install#uninstall-homebrew) from a terminal running under rosetta
+2. or uninstall brew `x86_64` as most brew receipe have now arm64 support: follow [these instructions](https://github.com/homebrew/install#uninstall-homebrew) from a terminal running under rosetta

 Then run a terminal in native mode (default) and install Podman machine `brew install podman-machine`